Height: 8 feet

 A new hardy sour cherry introduction with large white flowers followed by bright red fruit; this tart variety is best used for pies and preserves; high yields can be expected from this self-pollinator

 Valentine Cherry features showy clusters of fragrant white flowers along the branches in mid spring.
 It has green foliage throughout the season.
 The glossy oval leaves turn yellow in fall.
-The cherry red fruits are held in abundance in spectacular clusters in late summer, which are excellent for cooking and baking and making jams and jellies.
-This is a self-pollinating variety, so it doesn't require a second plant nearby to set fruit.
-The smooth gray bark is not particularly outstanding.
+The fruits are showy cherry red drupes carried in abundance in late summer.

-Valentine Cherry is recommended for the following landscape applications;
+Aside from its primary use as an edible, Valentine Cherry is sutiable for the following landscape applications;

 - General Garden Use